Allows you to select the theme. The theme affects how the areas outside the main terminal view are drawn, including colors and fonts.

 Stretch tabs to fill bar

 If selected, tabs will grow large enough to fill the entire tab bar, like system native tab bars.
-This is on by default starting in version 3.3
+This is on by default.

 Show per-pane title bar with split panes